beckstev/learning-programm-physics-3-4/README.md

 #Start the program

-  1.Go into the dictionary learning-program-physics-3-4
+  1. Go into the dictionary learning-program-physics-3-4

   2. Run prepare.py